Synthesizing Chiral Molecules: A Comprehensive Guide

 Optical Rotation Measurements

-Optical rotation measurements determine the optical purity of a sample and can be used to calculate ee.
+Optical rotation measurements, using a polarimeter, determine the optical purity of a sample and are used to calculate ee, providing a measure of the enantiomeric composition.

 HPLC and GC Peak Integration

-By integrating the peak areas from HPLC or GC chromatograms, the relative concentrations of different enantiomers can be determined.
+By integrating the peak areas from HPLC or GC chromatograms, the relative concentrations of different enantiomers can be determined, which allows for the precise calculation of ee.

 Applications